scylladb/scylla-cluster-tests/docs/configuration_options.md

 ## **assert_linux_distro_features** / SCT_ASSERT_LINUX_DISTRO_FEATURES

 List of distro features relevant to SCT test.
-Example: 'fips'.
+Example: 'fips'.<br>This is used to assert that the distro features are supported by the scylla version being tested.<br>If the feature is not supported, the test will fail.

 **default:** N/A

-**type:** str_or_list_or_eval (appendable)
+**type:** str | list[str] (appendable)

 ## **scylla_repo_m** / SCT_SCYLLA_REPO_M

-Url to the repo of scylla version to install scylla from for managment tests
+Url to the repo of scylla version to install scylla from for management tests

 **default:** N/A